uport-project/veramo-website/docs/fundamentals/presentations.md

 }
 ```

-The above is a minnimal example of a presentaation that presents 2 credentials; one for community rank and the other for username.
-Both the credentials and the wrapper have signed proofs so not only can the individual credentials be verified but the whole wrapper too.
-How you verify and trust credentials and presentations is application.
+The above is a minimal example of a presentation that presents two credentials: community rank and the other for username.
+Both the credentials and the wrapper have signed proofs, so not only can the individual credentials be verified, but the whole wrapper too.
+How you verify and trust credentials and presentations is application-specific.